ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 PureGEL is ASICS’s lightweight cushioning technology that is 65% softer and 28% lighter than traditional GEL.
 Embedded in the heel of the Kayano 32, it absorbs the initial impact of each foot strike before the FF BLAST PLUS foam handles the follow-through cushioning.

-Moreover, the ride feels like a premium luxury sedan with lane-keep assist.
+The ride feels like a premium luxury sedan with lane-keep assist.
+There’s a subtle rocker geometry that I noticed around mile 50 — it guides your foot through transitions without the aggressive ‘rolling’ feel that HOKA’s MetaRocker creates.
 You feel the cushioning — it’s genuinely plush — but underneath that softness is a guided, structured platform that keeps your foot tracking straight.
 Unlike old-school stability shoes that felt like running on a wedge, the Kayano’s guidance feels natural.

 Cushion MetricKayano 32 RatingNotes